 The EMPOWER Project was developed following an emergency response to Typhoon Ompong in 2018.
 The typhoon hit Northern Luzon and killed an estimated 100 people in the Cordillera Administrative Region, mainly due to a landslide incident in Itogon.
 The mountainous terrain makes it a region prone to landslides, particularly following heavy rain.

 “This project is timely.
 I welcome and support this project.
 When Typhoon Ompong hit our municipality and killed 94 people, I realized the importance of citizens’ participation in risk governance.
 I urged my people through their community based organizations to take part in the decision-making processes.
-There are avenues like the local councils that they can engage with and make their voices heard,” Mayor Victorino Palangdan declared.
+There are avenues like the local councils that they can engage with and make their voices heard,” Mayor Victorio Palangdan declared.

 Mr. Abe Tomas, the CAR Regional President of Organization of People with Disability said, “It’s high time that people with disability actively participate in disaster and climate risk governance… we are capable; we should participate, contribute and take control over our lives and safety”.